Courtney Rennicke Ph.D.

 Ph.D. in Clinical Psychology from Columbia University.

-Dr. Rennicke’s dissertation, part of a project funded by the National Science Foundation, focused on the search for meaning of the events of September 11th among people who were in or around The World Trade Center and its impact on their well-being.
+My dissertation was part of a project funded by the National Science Foundation and focused on the search for meaning of the events of September 11th among people who were in or around The World Trade Center and its impact on their well-being.

 B.S. with Honors in Human Development and Family Studies from Cornell University.